 Digital projects need top talent.
 These workers need to be experienced and multidisciplinary, with deep business and technical expertise.
 They need to have a good handle on how to navigate regulations; distribute resources; and optimise their benefits, particularly in regard to the long-term success of the project.
 Undoubtedly, the time to seize opportunities is now – as customer expectations become increasingly aligned with a digital world, companies that don’t act risk irrelevance.

-However, the expanding talent gap is compelling companies to reappraise their approach to talent acquisition.
+However, the expanding skills gap is compelling companies to reappraise their approach to talent acquisition.
 As the necessary competencies become all the more specialist – just take the fast-moving regulatory environment as one example – businesses are struggling to source the expertise they need via traditional means.

 Now, the freelance marketplace holds the solution.
 The industry’s most promising talent is moving to freelancing in their droves, making it the most fertile ground for human resources.
 Moreover, this shift should be seen as a significant opportunity in terms of efficiency and economy.
 By embracing freelance talent, HR departments can dramatically cut hiring costs and onboarding times.